 After a glorious afternoon we stopped in Newport Harbour.
 We had dinner in one of the picturesque restaurants with lanterns hanging from the ceiling and candles on the tables.
 That’s where I had my first clam chowder.
 I didn’t know what clam chowder was, but I liked the name and decided I’d have it.
 It was a cream fish soup, I was told by the waiter.
 And it came in a bread shell with some green salad on side.
 I loved its salmon pink colour and creamy consistency, and it was warm and delicious.

-When I visited Boston and Harvard again, years later, it was October.
+Then we went to Boston.
+I was eager to visit the city, but group travels have limits I wasn’t aware of back then.
+So I found myself hopping on an off the bus without really seeing the city, absorbing its atmosphere or digesting my feelings.
+When I visited Boston and Harvard again, years later, I was working in New York City.
+It was October.
 Trees were covered in red, brown, saffron and orange leaves.
-The train that took me from NYC to Boston passed by small towns by the lake, silent woods and the typical landscape that I associated with my favourite children’s books, Little Women, Anne of Green Gables (I imagined Canada was similar to New England) and An Old-fashioned Girl.
+The train that took me and my sister from NYC to Boston passed by small towns by the lake and woods.
+The typical landscape that I associated with my favourite children’s books, Little Women, Anne of Green Gables (I guessed Canada was similar to New England) and An Old-fashioned Girl.